 Can my optometrist perform refractive surgery?

 Only medical doctors are licensed to perform laser vision correction.
 However, your optometrist can manage your consultation, pre-op and post-op care while your surgeon will perform your surgery.
 We work closely with optometrists from Southern Colorado to Northern Wyoming.
-We value the relationship with your optometrist and will work with them to make sure LASIK is easy and stress free for you!
+We value the relationship you have with your optometrist and will work with them to make sure LASIK is easy and stress-free for you!